How to Validate Barcode Checksums and Use Format-Aware Reading in C#

 $vbLabelText $csharpLabel

-The MinScanLines = 3 setting raises the minimum number of agreeing scan lines for a 1D barcode to be considered valid — the default is 2.
-Increasing this value reduces the probability of a noisy scan line producing a phantom read, at the cost of potentially missing thin or partially damaged barcodes.
-For a retail POS environment with clean printed labels, 3 is a conservative choice that tightens the validation gate without impacting throughput.
+Setting MinScanLines to 3 increases the minimum number of agreeing scan lines required for a 1D barcode to be valid; the default is 2.
+Raising this value lowers the risk of phantom reads from noisy scan lines but may cause thin or partially damaged barcodes to be missed.
+In retail POS environments with clean printed labels, a value of 3 is a conservative choice that strengthens validation without affecting throughput.

 What Are My Next Steps?